Jahazielvaz/fcc-jsbasics-practice-page/ReadMe.txt

     age: 24
   }

 2-New Object Syntax (So far I only know how to create one empty object using this method.
-Need to investigate further).
-Does the same as the object literal but for simplicity, readability, and execution speed, we are advised to use the object literal instead. let myObj = new.Object()
+Need to investigate further.
+Apparently you add properties using dot and bracket notation.
+I have to try it out).
+Does the same as the object literal but for simplicity, readability, and execution speed, we are advised to use the object literal instead. let myObj = new Object()

+3-Constructor (I've been spending a bunch of time learning and understanding how constructors work.
+This is a lot so brace yourself.
+Constructors create objects all centered around the same theme.
+There's the es5 and es6 syntax.
+Here I'm showing an example of each of them)
+  ES5 CONSTRUCTOR
+  function Car(make, model, year){
+    this.make = make,
+    this.model = model,
+    this.year = year
+  }

+  ES6 CONSTRUCTOR
+  class Car{
+    constructor(make, model, year){
+      this._make = make,
+      this._model = model,
+      this._year = year
+    }
+  }

+  HOW TO CREATE A NEW OBJECT USING CONSTRUCTOR (You create the object the same way) let myCar = new Car("Honda", "Accord", 2010)